iamthebenison/dsc_vtu/README.md

 # DSC_VTU
 Docked into Position aaaaannnnndddddd LAUNCH!=>

-# Getting Started with Create React App
+# Getting Started with the App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).